kuhumcst/texton/INSTALL.md

 The instructions are valid under the following assumptions:

   * The software is installed in the Windows Subsystem for Linux
-  * The OS is Ubuntu 18.04 or higher
+  * The OS is Ubuntu 24.04 LTS or higher
   * The URI to the resulting web application is http://localhost/texton
   * Most of the Text Tonsorium (software and linguistic resources) is located under `/opt/texton/`.
    Only programs that are installed using apt-get reside elsewhere.